Ours in Silicon Valley: how to become a millionaire in the US

 Now he is the owner of a large company with branches in New York, London, St. Petersburg, and rotates staff once a year: sends Americans for a month or two to St. Petersburg, and causes Russians to Silicon Valley to refresh perceptions and destroy stereotypes.

 Debelov admits that he loves rituals.
 Every morning, when he wakes up, he says thank you to fate for living in Silicon Valley, for having a company, and for the fact that his team is working with him.
-“I very carefully selected the first hundred, because no matter how many staff I have in the future, the first hundred will preserve and extend our corporate culture to thousands,” he is sure.
+“I selected the first hundred very carefully, because no matter how many staff I have in the future, the first hundred will preserve and extend our corporate culture to thousands,” he is sure.

 Debelov loves his office - with a gong for announcing a big deal and a seating area with soft toys, with a rocking chair on the balcony, from where you can look at the San Francisco financial district from a bird's eye view.
 There is a sleeping compartment here, it has a similarity of a rocket with sound and light insulation, where the earned IT specialist can lie down until the morning.
 Most often, this earned is the owner himself.
 Here he spent the night before our Saturday meeting.

-“Recently, a family friend invited to visit, his wife set the table and set the dishes prepared by her own hands.
+“Recently, a family friend invited over, his wife set the table and set the dishes she had cooked.
 I was shocked like an electric shock - how long have I not eaten a normal meal ?!
-I spend little on material things, the main expense column is travel, ”Debelov says.
+I spend little on material things, the main expense column is travel, ”says Debelov.

 stdClass Object ([term_id] => 5404 [name] => startup [taxonomy] => post_tag [slug] => startap)Startup